GovTechSG/techpass-user-docs/docs/techpass-account-types.md

 There are two types of TechPass accounts and the account type provisioned to you depend on your organisational email address.

-!> For more information, see [What type of TechPass account will be provisioned to me?](#what-type-of-techpass-account-will-be-provisioned-to-me).
+For more information, see [What type of TechPass account will be provisioned?](#what-type-of-techpass-account-will-be-provisioned).

 <details><summary style="font-size:20px;font-weight:bold"> Public officer accounts</summary>